johnandrewsanvictores/AutoQuotePoster/README.md

 - 🧠 Automatically overlays text onto images using Pillow
 - 📤 Posts directly to Facebook via Graph API
 - 🕑 Scheduled posting (2x daily)
-- ☁️ Can be hosted on Render or PythonAnywhere (Free Tier)
+- ☁️ Can be hosted on PythonAnywhere (Free Tier)

 ---